Naomi Sagara: Career

 Sagara debuted as a singer with the song The World for Two People (世界は二人のために), which won her the Best New Artists Prize at the 9th Japan Record Awards in 1967 and sold 1.2 million copies.
 She became known for her distinctive style and had many hits throughout the country.
-In 1969, she won the grand prize for If It Is Happy, If It Is Sad (いいじゃないの幸せならば) at the 11th Japan Record Awards, presented by the Japan Composer's Association for best new record and performer.
+In 1969, she won the grand prize for Isn't It Fine, If I'm Happy (いいじゃないの幸せならば) at the 11th Japan Record Awards, presented by the Japan Composer's Association for best new record and performer.
 The win marked the first time the top honors had gone to a woman.
 Beginning in 1967, Sagara was invited to sing at the Year-end Song Festival, known as "Kōhaku", hosted by the Japan Broadcasting Corporation (Nippon Hōsō Kyōkai, NHK).
 For thirteen consecutive years, she participated and placed in the finals for the competition five times.
 In 1972, she won the annual singing battle and repeated her win in 1974 and 1976.

 Her music career led Sagara into acting, as she composed the theme song for the television drama Arigatou (Thank you), which aired from 1970 to 1974.
 She was a featured actress in the final season of the program.
 In 1977, the mayor of Hiroshima, the Chamber of Commerce, and executives of the Hiroshima Bank organized a festival underwritten by the Chugoku Shimbun and RCC Broadcasting in honor of the resilience of the citizens in surviving the bombing and celebrating peace and the joy of living.
 Sagara was selected as the featured singer for the inaugural Hiroshima Flower Festival, and sang the theme song, Hanaguruma.